OpenParliamentTV/OpenParliamentTV-Conductor/README.md

   the -Tools repository for code and the -Data-DE repository for data files.

-- Run `optv check` to  make sure all dependencies are present (repositories, libs...)
+- Run `optv check` to make sure all dependencies are present (repositories, libs...).
+If necessary, run `python3 -m pip install -r OpenParliamentTV-Tools/requirements.txt` to install the python requirements.

-- Run `optv update` to do the base update of the data in the data repository + time alignment.
+- Run `optv update` to do the standard update of the data in the data repository + time alignment.
 The period is configured at the beginning of the `optv` script.